 His name was Dharam Das, and he was from Delhi.

 The people were terrified.
 They thought perhaps the Guru had gone mad.
 He was asking too much.
-Now they were no longer spell bound by the events which had taken place just before.
+Now they were no longer spellbound by the events which had taken place just before.
 They could think.
-They began to move; they whispered with each other.
+They began to move; they whispered to each other.
 They began to slip away from the crowd.
 Some just fled for their lives.

 For the fourth time, the Guru stood before the crowd and repeated his demand for yet another head.
 Now the crowd was even more restless.
 Some people were slinking away but most stood their ground.
 They all were really scared, and it did not take long before they saw

 yet another Sikh on the platform offering his head to the Guru.

 His name was Sahib Chand and he was from Bihar.

 The Guru dealt with him in the same way as with the other three before him.

 The crowd was getting thinner by the moment.
 By the time the Guru came back and asked for a fifth head, only the very faithful had stayed behind.
 But there seemed to be no shortage of volunteers.

 Soon, another Sikh named Himmat Rai moved forward.